PanIGGCAS/SeisElastic2D_1.1/README.md

 (2) Set the paths for SeisElastic2D with the script of 0_setup.sh (source 0_setup.sh), as introduced in section 2.2.2 of the manual;

-(3) Install scotch, SPECFEM2D and SeisElastic2D with the script of 1_compile.sh, as introduced in sections 2.2.3 and 2.2.4 of the manual; (Before bash 1_compile.sh, please set the paths of icc and mpicc in Makefile.inc for installing scotch.)
+(3) Install scotch, SPECFEM2D and SeisElastic2D by bash 1_compile.sh, as introduced in sections 2.2.3 and 2.2.4 of the manual; (Before bash 1_compile.sh, please set the paths of icc and mpicc in ./specfem2d/src/meshfem2D/scotch_6.0.4/src/Makefile.inc for installing scotch.)

-(4) Do forward modeling, as introduced in section 3 of the manual.
-Script of 2_forward_modeling_example.sh is provided to do forward modeling and generate the model files.
+(4) Do forward modeling by bash 2_forward_modeling_example.sh, as introduced in section 3 of the manual.

-(5) Do inversion experiment, as introduce in sections 2.2.4 and 4 of the manual; Script of 3_inversion_example.sh is provided to do inversion experiment.
+(5) Do inversion experiment by bash 3_inversion_example.sh, as introduce in sections 2.2.4 and 4 of the manual;

-(6) plot the results with the script of 4_plot_results.sh.
+(6) plot the results by bash 4_plot_results.sh.

 ****************************************************************************************************************************************
 ****************************************************************************************************************************************